viviRbi/vyNote/readme.md

 # AWS
 23. How would you describe AWS?
-What is “the cloud” or “cloud computing” and why is it so popular now?
+What is Â“the cloudÂ” or Â“cloud computingÂ” and why is it so popular now?

 24. Define Infrastructure, Platform, and Software as a Service
 - IaaS: Infrastructure as a service - it delivers cloud computing infrastructures like servers, network, operating systems, and storage.
 Clients are responsible for managing applications, runtime, middleware.
 The provider manages servers, hard drives, networking, virtualization, storage.
 Ex: AWS, Microsoft Azure, DigitalOcean